Getting Started with AutoGPT: Self-Hosting Guide¶

 docker compose --profile local up deps --build --detach

-Go to the autogpt_platform/backend
+Go to the autogpt_platform/backend directory:

 cd backend